Anaminus/roblox-cure/README.md

 As a consequence, Character spawning cannot be handled internally by Roblox.
 To remedy this, the **spawner** package is available.
 This recreates the original functionality of character spawning, with a few enhancements.
-If this package is included as a global package, then Cure will utilize it automatically.
+If this package is included as a server or global package, then Cure will utilize it automatically.